 So, the place I rented.
 In one of the rooms in the main house, the one adjacent to the Mariachi’s, lived a petite lady, a tipsy intellectual.
 Told me she was a wine taster trained in France, in the kitchen we shared, in a stained XL tee, a stemmed glass in her hand, held as if she was standing under a chandelier.

 Then suddenly one day she had a boyfriend.
-I recognized him from a 711 corner across the street, hanging with alert eyes, or in business transactions, the back alley type of deal.
+I recognized him from the 711 corner across the street, hanging with alert eyes, in business transactions, the back alley type of deal.
 From there things progressed rapidly and it was not long before I found him in our kitchen, a new resident in the honeymoon phase.
 Soon after I took refuge in a living room at my friend’s nearby.

 My friend, he lived on the Avenue Quiet only a few blocks from the Villa Mariachi, with his ailing wife and a lady who was there to help her out.
 Their generosity to welcome me in along with a rather large, wise but energetic dog into a full house is worth a mention, but it didn’t end there.
 He, a sculptor in hiatus, offered me the full use of his studio.